About La Voz News

 Requests to remove content

-As with other professional and student newsrooms, La Voz News sets the bar high when considering removal of content from our website.
+As in other professional and student newsrooms, La Voz News sets the bar high when considering removal of content from its website.

-Take-down requests are generally not accepted, but are weighed on a case-by-case basis with senior editors and Faculty Adviser Farideh Dada, and some situations may require legal guidance.
+Take-down requests are evaluated on a case-by-case basis by senior editors and the faculty adviser, and in some situations, legal guidance may be required.

 Additionally, material that was lawful at the time of its original publication does not become improper with the passage of time.
 La Voz News cannot be held liable for its failure to update past news articles.